prameya/webdora-d8/README.md

 ```
 If everything is configured properly then you should see the Drupal 8 installation page on http://localhost.
 Follow instructions on the screen to finish setting up drupal.

 Now we are finally ready to deploy our app.
+Check the `app.yaml` file to see the App Engine settings.

 ```
 gcloud app deploy --verbosity=info